 About the Volunteer in Paradise (VIP) Program

 As a VIP Tutor, you provide one-on-one and small group instruction to students.
-You receive the training to become an effective, confident tutor and the opportunity to make a meaningful difference.
-If you would like to learn more please contact Marisha Geraghty, VIP Coordinator at (602) 449-2053 or via email.
+Tutors now have a virtual option that allows volunteers to tutor students from the safety and comfort of home using their computer.
+Volunteers receive the training to become an effective, confident tutor and the opportunity to make a meaningful difference.
+If you would like to learn more, please contact Marisha Geraghty, VIP Coordinator, at (602) 449-2053 or via email.

 See the VIP Program in Action at Desert Shadows Elementary

 We are looking for dedicated, high-quality volunteers seeking meaningful opportunities to make a difference.
-Volunteer tutors are needed in all subject areas in kindergarten through grade 6.
-Opportunities may be available at one or more of the following elementary schools: Campo Bello, Desert Cove, Desert Shadows, Echo Mountain Intermediate, Echo Mountain Primary, Hidden Hills, Mercury Mine, North Ranch or Whispering Wind.
+Volunteer tutors are needed in all subject areas in kindergarten through grade 8.
+Opportunities may be available at many of our elementary and middle schools.

 Our volunteers recommend the VIP program to friends and family seeking volunteer opportunities.